 2. Cut the lining a bit smaller than the fabric.

 3. Lay fabric right side down.
 Place cut lining on top.

 It will look like this when you are done.

 5. Fold ribbon in half.
 Add a dab of glue right in the fold.

 6. Add a dab of glue to the bottom of one side of the ribbon.

 7. Along the top edge of the fabric, place the glue side of the ribbon down on one end.

 8. Press to adhere.
 Repeat with other ribbons evenly spaced along the back top edge.

-To hang: Tie the ribbons onto the rod.
+Tie the valance onto the rod making bows with the ribbon.
 Arrange the fabric so it bows out a bit in between each tie.